LLNL/axom/src/axom/quest/docs/sphinx/index.rst

 Quest User Documentation
 ========================

-The Quest component of Axom provides functions to read a triangle surface mesh from a file (2D triangles comprising a manifold embedded in 3D) into a ``mint::Mesh`` data structure.
+The Quest component of Axom provides several spatial queries and operations on a ``mint::Mesh``.

-In addition to reading in a mesh, Quest provides several spatial queries and
-operations:
+  - Read a surface mesh from an STL file
+  - Check for some common mesh errors; deduplicate vertices

     - vertex welding: merge vertices closer than a specified distance "epsilon"
     - find self-intersections and degenerate triangles in a surface mesh
     - watertightness query: is a surface mesh a watertight manifold?

+  - Surface mesh point queries

-  - in/out query: is a point inside a surface mesh, on the mesh, or outside?
+    - in/out query: is a point inside or outside a surface mesh?
-  - distance query: find the distance from a query point to a surface mesh
+    - signed distance query: find the minimum distance from a query point to a surface mesh

-  - point in cell query: for a query point, find the cell of the mesh that holds the point and the point's isoparametric coordinates within that cell
+  - Point in cell query: for a query point, find the cell of the mesh that holds the point and the point's isoparametric coordinates within that cell
-  - all nearest neighbors: given a list of point locations and regions, find all neighbors of each point in a different region
+  - All nearest neighbors: given a list of point locations and regions, find all neighbors of each point in a different region

 Quest also provides the ``OctreeBase`` class and its specializations